nadethoughts/Aetheria/World/Characters/Thalor.md

 Thalor was born in a small village on the outskirts of [[The Blessed Realm]].
 His family was poor, and he learned to fend for himself from a young age.
 When he was twelve, his village was attacked by marauders, and Thalor witnessed the death of his parents.
 He was saved by a passing group of [[Solaris Sentinels]], who took him in and raised him as one of their own.

 ### Solaris Sentinels
 Thalor's life with the [[Solaris Sentinels]] was rigorous.
 He quickly adapted to their strict training regimen, showing an aptitude for both combat and leadership.
-Despite his harsh upbringing, Thalor developed a strong sense of justice and a fierce loyalty to his new family—the Sentinels.
+Despite his harsh upbringing, Thalor developed a strong sense of justice and a fierce loyalty to the order.
 However, his practical and sometimes ruthless approach to challenges often puts him at odds with his fellow Sentinel, [[Karsten]] Kendrick.

 ## Personality Traits
 - **Positive**: